 The greenest day of the year is here, so it's time to pump up the jams and celebrate the plant that inspires us to keep things moving.

-What’s the theme of your mixtape?
-Why did you choose it?
+What’s the theme of your mixtape, and why did you choose it?

-What were you doing when you curated this mixtape?
+What were you doing when you curated it?

 I was just hanging out at home after having an intense day at work.
 Was just using this playlist as an outlet to unplug from the day and relate a bunch of random selections together.
 I enjoy Spotify, but was having trouble finding tunes I wanted to play together.
 Had more than a few songs I wanted to use that weren’t on the platform.

 What would you say is the ideal environment for listening to it?

 Staring out the window of a scenic train ride.
 Being in a space where you are not in a hurry to be anywhere.
 Or just being in Space.

 Give me a 1-2 sentence blurb on your top 5 on this mix.